tedthepraimortis/Arcanum/README.md

 ### Incompatibilities
 ---
 - Josh's Action Bubbles seems to make the rune activation not work unless you are crouching.
+This is an issue with the Player Heading feature.
+Turn it off and Arcanum will work.